 Anecdotally, this has yielded massive changes within my own classroom.
 No control groups or statistical analysis yet, but it works for me and, importantly, for my pupils.

-Pran Patel @MrPatelsawesome is a lead practitioner with a recent NPQSL in leading whole school coaching, multi placement PGCE project lead but first and foremost a classroom teacher in a inner London academy.
+Pran Patel @MrPatelsawesome is a lead practitioner with a recent NPQSL in leading whole school coaching, multi placement PGCE project lead but first and foremost a classroom teacher in an inner London academy.
 Read his blog at teacheristblog.wordpress.com